JSFoundation/TAC/Moderation-Policy.md

 * *Collaborator* refers to any individual with configured access permissions to any jQuery Foundation owned GitHub organization or repository.
 See [GitHub's access permissions documentation][] for more information.
-* *CB* refers to the [jQuery Foundation Collaboration Board][].
+* *TAC* refers to the [jQuery Foundation Technical Advisory Committee][].
 * *Post* refers to the content and titles of any issue, pull request, comment or wiki page.
 * *Moderate* refers to the act of modifying the content and title of, or deleting, any Post for the purpose of correcting or addressing Code of Conduct violations.
-* *Ban* refers to the act of blocking an individual GitHub account from any further participation in the jQuery Foundation owned GitHub organization or repository.
+* *Ban* refers to the act of blocking an individual GitHub account from any further participation in a jQuery Foundation owned GitHub organization or repository.
 * *Requester* refers to an individual requesting Moderation on a Post.